NORD gratefully acknowledges the Platelet Disorder Support Association for assistance in the preparation of this report.

-Henoch-Schönlein purpura is a rare inflammatory disease of the small blood vessels (capillaries) and is usually a self-limited disease.
+Henoch-Schönlein purpura (HSP) is a rare inflammatory disease of the small blood vessels (capillaries) and is usually a self-limited disease.
 It is the most common form of childhood vascular inflammation (vasculitis) and results in inflammatory changes in the small blood vessels.
-The symptoms of Henoch-Schönlein purpura usually begin suddenly and may include headache, fever, loss of appetite, cramping abdominal pain, and joint pain.
-Red or purple spots typically appear on the skin (petechial purpura).
-Inflammatory changes associated with Henoch-Schönlein purpura can also develop in the joints, kidneys, digestive system, and, in rare cases, the brain and spinal cord (central nervous system).
+The symptoms of HSP usually begin suddenly and may include headache, fever, loss of appetite, cramping, abdominal pain, painful menstruation, hives, bloody diarrhea, and joint pain.
+Red or purple spots typically appear on the skin (petechiae).
+Inflammatory changes associated with HSP can also develop in the joints, kidneys, digestive system, and, in rare cases, the brain and spinal cord (central nervous system).

-In one form of the disorder, termed Schönlein's purpura, the skin and joints are affected but the gastrointestinal tract is not.
-In another form, known as Henoch's purpura, affected individuals have purplish spots on the skin and acute abdominal problems.
-People with Henoch's purpura are not affected by joint disease.
+In one form of the disorder, termed Schönlein’s purpura, the skin and joints are affected but the gastrointestinal tract is not.
+In another form, known as Henoch’s purpura, affected individuals have purplish spots on the skin and acute abdominal problems, such as glomerulonephritis (a type of kidney disorder).
+People with Henoch’s purpura are not affected by joint disease.

-The exact cause of Henoh-Schönlein purpura is not fully understood, although research suggests that it may be an autoimmune disease or, in some rare cases, an extreme allergic reaction to certain offending substances (e.g., foods or drugs).
+The exact cause of HSP is not fully understood, although research demonstrates that it is related to an abnormal response by the immune system or, in some rare cases, an extreme allergic reaction to certain offending substances (e.g., foods or drugs).

-The symptoms of Henoch- Schönlein purpura usually begin suddenly.
+The symptoms of HSP usually begin suddenly.
 In addition to the characteristic red spotting of the skin (most often on the buttocks and backs of the legs), they may include headache, loss of appetite, and/or fever.
 The skin typically becomes red (diffuse erythema).
 Cramping abdominal pain may occur and is usually most severe during the night.
-Blood may be present in the stool and abnormal bleeding (hemorrhaging) from the gastrointestinal tract can cause bloodly diarrhea.
+Blood may be present in the stool and abnormal bleeding (hemorrhaging) from the gastrointestinal tract can cause bloody diarrhea.
 Joint pain (arthralgia) may develop in any joint of the body, especially the knees and ankles.
-Some people with Henoch-Schönlein purpura experience vomiting and diarrhea; others may have severe constipation and unusually dark stools (melena).
+Some people with HSP experience vomiting and diarrhea; others may have severe constipation and unusually dark stool (melena).

-Individuals with Henoch-Schönlein purpura typically develop small red or purple spots (petechiae) on the skin, especially on the legs.
-These purpura spots are caused by small hemorrhages under the skin and are not associated with abnormally low levels of platelets (nonthrombocytopenic) as with some other forms of purupura.
-Other skin lesions associated with Henoch-Schönlein purpura include large hives (urticarial wheals) or ulcers (necrotic), especially on the buttocks and legs.
+Individuals with HSP typically develop small red or purple spots (petechiae) on the skin, especially on the legs.
+These purpura spots are caused by small hemorrhages under the skin and are not associated with abnormally low levels of platelets (nonthrombocytopenic) as is common with some other forms of purpura.
+Other skin lesions associated with HSP include large hives (urticarial wheals) or ulcers (necrotic), especially on the buttocks and legs.
 Swelling may occur in the face and neck due to abnormal fluid accumulation in the soft tissues of these areas (angioneurotic edema).
 In rare cases, swelling and edema in the throat can cause breathing difficulties that can lead to life-threatening respiratory problems.

-Between one-quarter and one-half of people with Henoch-Schönlein purpura have problems with kidney function.
+Between one-quarter and one-half of people with HSP have problems with kidney function, such as glomerulonephritis, in which the portion of the kidney that separates waste from the blood is damaged.
 Blood in the urine (hematuria) and inflammatory changes in the kidneys may also develop.
 Some people may develop severe kidney disease, including IgG nephropathy, chronic inflammation of the kidneys (nephritis), and/or nephrotic syndrome leading to kidney failure.

 In rare cases, a portion of the affected person’s bowel or intestine may fold in upon itself (intussusception).
 This can result in substantial pain and, if conservative measures do not resolve the problem, surgery may be required.